-It was such an uncompromisingly muggy day we were happy to get the chance to cool off in Seven Star Cave, a one thousand meter long limestone affair with stone-pillar walkways and razor-sharp stalagmites.
+It was such an uncompromisingly muggy day we were relieved to get the chance to cool off in Seven Star Cave, a one thousand meter long limestone affair with stone-pillar walkways and razor-sharp stalagmites.
 Entering a sizeable rocky chamber at the cave’s far end, we stumbled upon a cosplaying Chinese couple in the middle of a photo shoot.
-Both in their late teens with catwalk good looks and an affected melancholia for the clicking photographer, the girl wore a simple blue princess dress, the boy an enveloping white robe that came up over his head.
-Nodding at us courteously, they continued about our business as if we weren’t there, even when I joined the photographer to get a blatant shot of my own.
+They were both in their late teens with catwalk good looks and an affected melancholia for the clicking photographer.
+The girl wore a simple blue princess dress, the boy an enveloping white robe that came up over his head.
+Nodding at us courteously, they continued about their business as if we weren’t there, even when I joined the photographer to get a blatant shot of my own.

 With our bellies full, S and I embarked on another long walk, heading across the city for a stroll around Shan Lake.
 As soon as we arrived we saw the famous Sun and Moon Pagodas, a pair of dramatic twin structures said to symbolise the brightness of Guìlín’s future.
 The forty one metre high Sun Pagoda is the world’s tallest copper structure and has an elevator to help visitors up its nine floors!
 The seven-floor Moon Pagoda meanwhile, made of marble, is connected to its sibling via an underwater tunnel.